Veech fibrations: Algebraically primitive Teichm uller curves

 \subsubsection{Real multiplication}

 As explained in \autoref{subsec:action-on-homology}, if $(X,\omega)$ is algebraically primitive, there is a splitting

 where $\sigma_1, \ldots, \sigma_g$ are the distinct embeddings $K \hookrightarrow \R$.
 (Since this splitting is not defined over $\Q$, it generally does not descend to a splitting of $H_1(X;\Z/m\Z)$.)
 It follows that the Jacobian of $X$ admits \emph{real multiplication} by the trace field $K$.
-For more details on real multiplication, see e.g.\ \cite{McMullen_Billiards_Tcurves_Hilbert_modular_surfaces} or \cite{McMullen_survey_2022}.
-For our purposes, we need only the following formalism:
+For more details on real multiplication, see, for example, \cite{McMullen_Billiards_Tcurves_Hilbert_modular_surfaces} or \cite{McMullen_survey_2022}.
+For our purposes, we only need the following formalism: